mcginleyireland/irishbaking.github.io/_posts/2021-10-30-traditional-irish-barmbrack-tea-version.md

     4. Sift in the flour slowly.
     5. Add in the All Spice.
     6. When combined add the mixture to a greased and lined loaf tin.
-    7. Traditionaly you can items wrapped in greaseproof paper like a ring.
+    7. Traditionaly you can wrap items in parchment paper like a ring to suggest you'll get married in the year, a coin to suggest wealth, a rag to suggest poverty or a pea suggest you won't marry.

     **Bake**

     1. Bake for 60 mins at 170°C (340°F).
     2. When done leave it in the tin for about 15 minutes.
     3. Then leave it on the wire rack to cool down.
-    4. For best results, I'd recommend to wrap it up with greaseproof paper and then tin foil and leave it for 2 days before digging into it.
+    4. For best results, I'd recommend to wrap it up with parchment paper and then tin foil and leave it for 2 days before digging into it.